YankiCheatHD/Usefull-Python-Scripts/README.md

-# pentesting-tools
+# Usefull Python Scripts
-A list of pentesting tools for private use.
+A list of usefull Python Scripts for private use.
-These files are not released for criminal activities.
 If you have any questions, please write to me.
 Br.